Welcome to SandStorm IT’s 6-part series about the Internet of Things. In this series, we’ll shed some light on the basics of IoT.

 Part 6 – What is the future of IoT?
 (You are here)

 One thing about the future of IoT devices is certain: they are not going away anytime soon.
 Since the IoT’s humble beginnings in the late 1980s and early 1990s, it has grown into something entirely unrecognizable from its earlier form.
 Cisco Systems estimates that the IoT was truly “born” in 2008-2009.
 This was around the time when connected IoT devices first outnumbered the global human population.
 Since hitting that milestone, growth in IoT devices has been steadily climbing.
-In fact, by 2020, it is estimated that we will have around 6.58 connected IoT devices per person on the planet (source: Cisco Systems IoT White Paper).
+In fact, by the end of 2021, it is estimated that we will have around 46 billion devices connected to the internet.

 How will IoT affect our quality of life?